HaakonWiland/Notes/Hackthebox/CWES/Web attacks.md

 #### XXE

+**Methodology**:
+1. Check for internal entity inclusion
+2. Check for external entity inclusion, via referencing a file.
+Try php base64 encode if it does not work.
+3. Try to redirect output via blind extraction.

 - XML external entity injection
 - Exploits the way the web app parses the XML data
 - When looking for which element of a XML input to inject our payload, look for elements that gets displayed in the response.
-- Some pages looks like they only respond to JSON data, but they might not have disabeled XML.
+- Some pages looks like they only respond to JSON data, but they might not have disabled XML.
 We can try to change the Content-Type to application/xml and convert the json data to xml with such tool: https://www.convertjson.com/json-to-xml.htm
 - XML has a strict syntax on which characters to use, example space, |, <> {} may break it, so consider finding workaround for these characters.
 - XML can also be used to leak source code, but sometimes we need to encode the file to be able to read it, ex:
 ```